KarlesP/karlesp.github.io/languages/r_intro.md

   i=i+1
 }
 ```
+### Operators
-Now if you are wandering about R's symbols you should read the following table:
+Now if you are wandering about R's operators you should read the following table:

 | Logical Operators       | Meaning        |